9 Best Neighborhoods to Live in Fort Lauderdale

 Colee Hammock is known for its tree-lined streets and quaint cottages that give it a small-town feel.
 The neighborhood is located in the heart of Fort Lauderdale, minutes from the beach, Las Olas Boulevard, and Fort Lauderdale-Hollywood International Airport.
 The canals in Colee Hammock are popular with kayakers and paddle boarders who enjoy the peaceful waterways.

 Las Olas Boulevard runs through the center of Colee Hammock, so residents live close to boutique shopping, great coffee shops, and popular entertainment venues.
 The neighborhood’s 12-acre Colee Hammock Park has a playground, picnic pavilions, and a riverfront boardwalk.
-The park’s recreational options include a heated swimming pool, tennis courts, and a fitness center.
+The park’s options for outdoor recreation include a heated swimming pool, tennis courts, and a fitness center.

 Colee Hammock features exclusive and luxury condos, townhomes, and single-family homes on large lots.
-The area is quaint, reminiscent of old Florida, with many estate homes exhibiting classic Mediterranean architecture.
+The area is quaint, reminiscent of old Florida, with many estate homes exhibiting classic Mediterranean architecture and lush landscaping.
 Some homes have frontage on the New River.
 In November 2022, the median list price for homes was $1.4 million, with nine homes on the market.

 Tarpon River

 This one-square-mile neighborhood has several parks.
-Located just south of Downtown and the New River, residents can access various amenities like a community Publix, cultural center, and library.
+Located just south of the historic Downtown and the New River, residents can access various amenities like a community Publix, cultural center, and library.

 There are coffee shops, restaurants, and fitness centers on Davie Blvd, Andrews Blvd, and the Avenue of the Arts.
 The community even has its own brewery and boat club.